ClusterHQ/flocker/docs/concepts/leases.rst

 Flocker Leases
 ==============

 This document describes a feature in Flocker known as “leases”.
 Leases prevent multiple applications from requesting the same dataset on different nodes at the same time.

 Requesting Leases
 =================

-Leases are accessed via the HTTP API exposed by the control service, however most users will interact with leases through the Flocker plugin for Docker, which will handle requesting leases for you.
+Leases are accessed via the :ref:`api` exposed by the control service, however most users will interact with leases through the :ref:`docker-plugin`, which will handle requesting leases for you.

 Acquiring and Releasing
 ========================

 After a dataset has been moved to a node, an application can “acquire” a lease for that dataset.
 While the lease is active, any other requests for that dataset on a different node will be rejected with an error.
 When an application no longer requires a dataset it can “release” the lease.

 Leases can be released by any user of the API, so if an application does not release a lease, it can be released manually.

 Lease Expiration
 ================

 Leases can be configured to expire after a given time.
 Before that time has passed, a lease can be refreshed with a new expiration time.